aschezczdo/Music-Discord-Bot/README.md

 This bot had been developed with JDA 5.0.

-It has some AudioPlayer commands such as:
+It has some Music Commands such as:
-/play <URL> --> Play a song in a Voice Channel.
-/next play next track
-/volume set the volume of the AudioPlayer.
-/pause pause the current track
+/Play <url> --> Play any track.
+It automatically add it to a queue if there're already any track being played /Skip --> Skip to the next track
+/Disconnect --> Disconnect bot from any VC
+/Pause -->

 I'll add some other commands in future releases.
 Commands such as: OnTrackInfo (tittle, duration etc) and some other useful commands!